Telicent-io/telicent-elastic/README.md

 export BUILD_DIRECTORY=./target
 ```

-This project is licensed under ASF licence v2, see [LICENSE](LICENSE).
-All contributions are welcome and should be under ASF licence v2, see [CONTRIBUTING](CONTRIBUTING.md) on how to proceed.
+This project is licensed under ASF license v2, see [LICENSE](LICENSE).
+All contributions are welcome and should be under ASF license v2, see [CONTRIBUTING](CONTRIBUTING.md) on how to proceed.

 ### Issues/Questions